 - A company can be established relatively quickly, but there are costs involved with its incorporation and maintenance; and

-How Can I Hold My Company Shares?
+How Should I Hold My Company Shares?

 - in a person’s individual capacity;

-- through a second company (often referred to as a holding company); or
+- through a second company; or

 - through a trust.

-Why Use a Holding Company?
+Why Hold Shares Through a Company?

 Using a holding company will require the incorporation of an additional company and associated costs, but it can be more affordable than using a trust, especially if the trust has a corporate trustee.